sjkilts/sjkilts.github.iold/_posts/2015-07-15-what-is-slackline.markdown

 description: an example of a blog post with some code, Let's try and put a video or .gif in here too
 category: outside
 tags: [slackline,climb]
-published: yes
+published: no
 ---

-*that slackfline 101 post*
+*that slackline 101 post*

 People still don’t know.
 Let’s inform them.
 This may be a series of posts, but let’s start with the basics.